- Gestalt at school

 There Will Be Blood (2007).
 The coerced baptism and humiliation of Plainview as he is forced to admit publicly his sins.
 A blindingly white cross dominates the frame, centrally located and positioned to literally rest upon the head of the kneeling Plainview (played by Daniel Day-Lewis).
 Never mind avoiding those tangents !

 With care, tangents can be created intentionally to attract viewer interest; however, most of the time they are accidental and distracting.
+So be careful when using them !

 When object defies grouping, by not being near or similar to any other object, it calls attention to itself and becomes a point of emphasis through tension.